Back

 Where to stay near Angel Falls

-At the moment there are four base camps, all right next to each other and very similar.
+There are four base camps, all right next to each other and very similar.
 These are more or less just a shelter from the rain with hammocks hanging beneath for you to sleep in.
 There are a couple toilets and showers too, but no hot water.
 The generator supplies electricity for a couple of hours during dinner which is served at long tables.
 Both times it was delicious fresh chicken from the barbeque and the night under the stars in the hammock is an unforgettable experience.

 From the base camp it's still about a 1.5 hour hike along a trail through the forest to get near the bottom of the falls.
 Here there's a natural swimming pool with great views of the falls where if you want you can enjoy a quick dip - which is reall nice and refreshing after the walk.
 The return journey in the canoe from base camp to Canaima is faster as it's all down stream.
 Very near Canaima itself are several other falls including Hacha and ‘Salto de Sapo’ - these are especially great fun because you can actually walk behind them.
 Not for the faint-hearted, Hacha is particularly exciting and at a certain moment you’ll find yourself behind the fall in a kind of narrow tunnel formed on one side by the rock itself and on the other side by a curtain of thousands of litres of falling water.
 The only suitable outfit for this is your swim suit and footwear with a very decent grip - forget about flip flops!